Readout of White House Meeting on Labeling Gluten as a Major Food Allergen to Protect Celiacs

 Section 2(a) of Executive Order 13985 provides that,

 “The term ‘equity’ means the consistent and systematic fair, just, and impartial treatment of all individuals, including individuals who belong to underserved communities that have been denied such treatment, such as Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons; persons with disabilities; persons who live in rural areas; and persons otherwise adversely affected by persistent poverty or inequality.”
 Further, section 2(b) provides that, “the term ‘underserved communities’ refers to populations sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life, as exemplified by the list in the preceding definition of equity.” (emphasis added)

 The Celiac community represents an underserved community which shares a particular characteristic including a chronic disability under the ADA and a potentially life-threatening and life-debilitating food allergy to eating Gluten with numerous adverse health consequences associated with the ingestion of Gluten.

 The Celiac community has been systemically denied a full opportunity to participate in important aspects of daily economic, social and civil life.
-For someone with Celiac Disease, eating, sleeping, thinking and learning are major life activities that can be impacted on a daily basis, and there are various bodily systems which can be impacted through the ingestion of Gluten including: gastrointestinal (digestive), nervous (anxiety, ataxia and neuropathy), skeletal, reproductive (infertility) and integumentary.
+For someone with Celiac Disease, eating, sleeping, thinking, learning and working are major life activities that can be impacted on a daily basis, and there are various bodily systems which can be impacted through the ingestion of Gluten including: gastrointestinal (digestive), nervous (anxiety, ataxia and neuropathy), skeletal, reproductive (infertility) and integumentary.